bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

     :math:`\frac{1}{255} I` where :math:`I` is the identify matrix, resulting in a simple modification to the loss function.

-    If you have a more complex pre-processing transform, you will have to do a bit more math and compute the respective gradient.
+    If you have a more complex preprocessing transform, you will have to do a bit more math and compute the respective gradient.
 My implementation of Real NVP (see below for why I changed it from what's stated in the paper) uses a transform of :math:`h(x) = logit(\frac{0.9x}{256} + 0.05)`, which is